Fuel Efficiency Converter

 This converter uses the common relation between L/100km and MPG (US).
 Use it to compare vehicle fuel economy across regions.

-Conversion basics: L/100km is an inverse measure (lower is better) while MPG is a direct measure (higher is better).
-The rough conversion between US MPG and L/100km is: L/100km ≈ 235.214583 / MPG (US).
-For example, a car rated at 30 MPG (US) corresponds to about 7.84 L/100km.
-Differences in testing protocols (city vs. highway cycles) and local reporting mean that numbers from different regions are not always directly comparable without context.
+- Conversion basics: L/100km is inverse (lower is better) while MPG is direct (higher is better).
+Rough relation: L/100km ≈ 235.214583 / MPG (US).
+Example: 30 MPG (US) ≈ 7.84 L/100km.